RobertPincus/EESC-GR6922-2022/Homework3-Line-by-line/Instructions.md

 ### An extremely simple pyARTSinterface for two tasks

 ARTS is general and flexible and can be somewhat involved to use.
-Module `pyarts_utils` includes two functions:
+Module `pyarts_utils` includes three functions:
 - `calculate_absxsec_wn()` computes the spectrally-resolved absorption cross-section ($m^2$ per molecule) across a user-specfied range of wavenumbers for a user-specified set of gases.
 - `calc_olr_wn()` computes the spectrally-resolved top-of-atmosphere outgoing longwave radiation.
-To my chagrin I have been unable to figure out how to specify arbitrary atmospheric profiles; instead you'll use a standard profile in which you can change the temperature uniformly and/or scale the carbon dioxide concentration.
+- `create_arts_atm()` creates the representation of the atmosphere required by `calc_olr_wn()` from vectors of temperature and pressure and a dictionary of gas volume mixing rates (keys are chemical formulae like `"H2O"`, values are volume mixing ratios)

-Both functions return wavenumber and the desired result (i.e. 'wn, beta = calculate_absxsec_wn()').
+Both computational functions return wavenumber and the desired result (i.e. 'wn, beta = calculate_absxsec_wn()').
 Both need the root location of the absorption catalog supplied as a `pathlib.Path()` in argument `basefile.` The default spectral resolution is relatively coarse.